gwangmu/bisector/README.md

 # bisector
-Git bisection utility for memory corruption bugs that requires (almost) nothing.
+Git bisection utility for memory corruption bugs that requires nothing but one script.

 ## Introduction